cockroachdb/docs/build-a-rust-app-with-cockroachdb.md

 ## What's Next?

-Read more about using the [Rust postgres driver](https://crates.io/crates/postgres/).
+Read more about using the <a href="https://crates.io/crates/postgres/" data-proofer-ignore>Rust postgres driver</a>.

 You might also be interested in using a local cluster to explore the following core CockroachDB features: